learn-co-curriculum/swift-HowToFlatironGO-lab/README.md

 var annotations: [String: Treasure] = [:]
 ```

-We want to know add this new function we made to our `viewDidLoad()` function.
+We want to now add this new function we made to our `viewDidLoad()` function.

 ```swift
 getTreasuresFor(userStartLocation) { _ in }